janiluuk/L4D2_DLR/README.md

 All special skills provide a corresponding `sm_` console command so abilities can be activated consistently regardless of keybinds.

+### Controls & Ability Cues
+- **Special action** – Middle mouse button.
+Fires your primary class skill; if it is cooling down or disabled, an on-screen hint explains why and when it will be ready.
+- **Secondary special action** – Hold **Use** and press the middle mouse button.
+Use this when your class offers an alternate ability; unavailable actions display a hint until they recharge.
+- **Build action** – Hold **Shift**.
+Engineers and other builders see a hint when construction is charging or locked, and a ready message when the timer completes.
+- **Team notifications** – When a player triggers a main ability or places a buildable, nearby teammates receive a chat/center cue so squads can react together.

 ### Adding Music
 Store 44.1 kHz MP3s on a fast‑download server and list them in `data/music_mapstart.txt` (and optionally `music_mapstart_newly.txt` for first‑time players).
 Players can open `!music` to adjust volume or disable all custom tracks; their choices are saved in cookies until they opt back in.